 Parent Committee meetings are held at the Autry museum of the American West the first Tuesday of Every month.
 In addition to program updates, parents meet directly with staff.

 Students have the opportunity to attend pow wow dance classes, regalia making, music lesson and much more.

 Timothy Vizthum - Teacher Advisor

-Timothy is a member of the Choctaw Nation of Oklahoma.
-He actively participates with the Los Angeles Chahta Anumpa Aiihvnna (Choctaw Language School).
-Currently, he also works with the Teacher For America's Native Alliance Initiative with a focus on Language and Identity in Education.
+Timothy has stayed active with the Choctaw Nation and participates with the Los Angeles Chahta Anumpa Aiihvnna (Choctaw Language School) and Okla Chahta Clan of California.
+Currently, he also works with Teach For America's Native Alliance Initiative with a focus on Language and Identity in Education.
 As the Teacher Advisor to LAUSD's Indian Education Program he works to foster culturally responsive teaching to strengthen student achievement.

 Please contact Timothy at email@example.com or 213-241-0766

 Brighid Pulskmap is a tribal member of the Navajo Nation.
 She was born and raised in Los Angeles where she was once a student of LAUSD’s Indian Education Program.
 Ms. Pulskamp values and utilizes the skills, resources, knowledge she has gained through life experience.
 Ms. Pulskamp has been working with Native youth and families in Southern California for fifteen years in the field of American Indian education, cultural preservation, and mental health.
 Ms. Pulskamp’s formal education includes a B.A.
 Psychology, Magna Cum Laude from CSUF.